 Reason #5 – Parts of the Trail are Shaded

 If you’re looking for a trail that has great views and isn’t exposed the whole time, this trail of the month is the answer.
 Dry and hot days make you crave some shade during strenuous hikes—especially if you get started later in the day.

 Now that you’ve learned the top five reasons for our trail of the month, keep reading to learn our extra tips for this trail.

 “Know Before You Go” to Coal Creek

 While this trail is a local favorite, it’s important to be prepared ahead of time.
 Depending on the time of year, snowmelt activity, recent rain, or other factors, you may have some difficulty crossing the creek on this trail.
 You can take off your shoes and walk across or hop from rock to rock.

 Coal Creek is a great option if you need to avoid Grand Teton National Park because of its dog restrictions.
 Bring your furry friend to —just remember that leashes are required!

 Don’t count on using your cell phone data on this hike—you’ll be disappointed.
 Although some hikers occasionally get service, play it safe and assume that there will be no reception on this trail.
 Download a map ahead of time and enjoy a social media free hike!

-We hope that you love Coal Creek trail just as much as we do!
+We hope that you love this Trail of the Month just as much as we do!